 4 caps are approximately 1/2 oz with the 8 oz. bottle cap.

 Most tank treatments suggest that the tanks be dumped on a weekly basis.
 This may be because they like to sell their product, or more likely because it has a limited life expectancy in the tank…usually about a week.
 TankTechs Rx does not work like any other tank treatments.
 The LONGER you leave it in the tank, the better it works.
 It will keep working as long as there is something in the tank to feed it.
 Personally, I leave my black tank ½ full after our Memorial Day weekend outing, and don’t drain it until vacation in August.
 I never have an odor problem, and the temperature in the closed unit often reaches 150 degrees (I live in Arizona).
 Throughout the year I have guests stay in the coach for a few days or weekend.
 I never drain the tank until it is full, even though it is hooked up to a sewer line.
 If I were to drain it, I would feel like I have to rinse it, and I do that all day every day so I don’t want to when I come home.
 The longer I leave it, the clearer the water from the black tank comes out, and there is never any sludge.
 It really is that good!
-You can even add it with the organic based antifreeze for storage.

 Storing your RV with TankTechs Rx and a quarter tank of water in each holding tank is generally a really good idea.
 Because it is a live mother culture it will continue to multiply throughout the storage season, cleaning and deodorizing the tank, but there are some variables here that must be taken into account.

-Even if you leave your galley tank open, it is always a good practice to put TankTechs Rx in the galley tank while traveling.
-Because TankTechs Rx is effective on mold and E. coli, it kills the spores before they enter the coach while traveling, PLUS you don’t get that musty tank odor while on the road.
+A good rinsing with water will quickly flush most products out of the black tank system.
+Struvites present in most black tanks may retain some chemicals that can kill the mother culture in TankTechs Rx and that is part of the reason we recommend adding a larger dose the first time you use it.
+Most people do not treat the gray/galley tank so flushing is not as critical, but it is practical.
+(By the way, even if you leave your galley/gray tank open when it’s hooked up to the sewer, it is a good practice to put TankTechs Rx in the tank while traveling.
+Because TankTechs Rx is effective on mold and E. coli, it kills the spores before they enter the coach, PLUS you don’t get that musty tank odor while on the road.)

 This is a very popular theory when the toilet spits back while being flushed, but it’s highly unlikely.
 Do you realize how much effort it takes to plug a vent?
 You have to fill the tank totally full with solids, and force it up the vent pipe under pressure.
 That’s not to say it can’t be done.
 It can be, but it takes a lot of effort!
 A plugged vent is really easy to diagnose.
 While draining the tank, have someone hold the valve open in the toilet.
 If that improves the flow, the vent is plugged.
 Vents are easy to fix.
 Get on the roof, pop the cap off, (ARE YOU ABSOLUTELY POSITIVE THAT IS THE BLACK TANK VENT?) shove a hose down about 6 inches (carefully because there are sharp screws you could hang up on), cover the vent and hose with a towel, and turn the water on to clear the vent.
 If water comes back up the vent pipe, Huston, we have a problem!
 Most people think that a spitting and burping toilet is the sign of a plugged vent.
 That’s close, but it is actually the line between the toilet and tank that is blocked, and likely a pyramid plug.
 You can read about that under “How Can I Unplug the Tank or Toilet” in these FAQ’s.